-The disease is caused by mutations on the RS1 gene, including missense, nonsense, and splice site mutations, deletions, and insertions.
+The disease is caused by mutations on the RS1 gene (Xp22.2-p22.1), including missense, nonsense, and splice site mutations, deletions, and insertions.
 RS1 codes for retinoschisin, an adhesive protein that is believed to participate in the structural and functional integrity of the retina.

 Differential diagnosis includes retinitis pigmentosa and Goldmann-Favre syndrome (see these terms).
-The autosomal recessive inheritance, severe nyctalopia, pigmentary retinopathy, and reduced a- and b-waves on the electroretinogram (ERG) help to differentiate Goldmann-Favre syndrome from XLRS.
+The autosomal recessive inheritance, severe nyctalopia, pigmentary retinopathy, and reduced alpha- and beta-waves on the electroretinogram (ERG) help to differentiate Goldmann-Favre syndrome from XLRS.

-In XLRS, vision slowly decreases until adolescence, and then in most people remains relatively stable during young adulthood.
-The disease does not progress until the forties or fifties when a significant decline in visual acuity typically occurs.
+In XLRS, vision slowly decreases until adolescence, and then in most patients remains relatively stable during young adulthood.
+The disease does not progress again until the fouth or fifth decade of life, when a significant decline in visual acuity typically occurs.

 Last update: December 2011

 - Pr Blanca GARCIA-SANDOVAL

 - Dr José María MILLÁN SALVADOR